 Shared parenting in Sweden and elsewhere – are kids different ?

-By Dr Malin Bergström
+elvisABy Dr Malin Bergström

 Presentation to the 2nd ICSP (International Conference on Shared Parenting), Dec 2015, organised by Twohomes, Bonn, Germany